Friday, November 1, 2024

 Diverse Branching of Myths

-Filipino Myths and stories have different versions they are not xerox or copy pasted. they grow and scatter into different versions like the many languages in the Philippines.
+Filipino Myths and stories have numerous different versions they are not xerox or copy pasted. they grow and scatter into different versions like the many languages in the Philippines.

 Sadly a lot of Colonial minded Filipinos struggle to accept that Philippine mythology is actually a living mythology and not stagnant, it means it has different versions and continue to be told and retold.
 Cherry picking and even antagonizing the many versions of stories as far as trying to cancel their own people for telling different versions of stories.